 Following the division of the areas of responsibilities, business and system analysts will deliver different sets of documentation.
-A BA will create the Vision and Scope document, widely accepted Business Requirements Document and Software Requirements Specifications.
+A BA will create the vision and scope document, widely accepted business requirements document and software requirements specifications.

-A SA will present the concept of IT solution and indicate the platform on which the system is to be developed, technologies, programming language and interaction interfaces.
+An SA will present the concept of IT solution and indicate the platform on which the system is to be developed, technologies, programming language and interaction interfaces.

-Summing it up, in practice, it may be hard to differentiate between the both roles as they may intercross on the project.
+Summing it up, in practice, it may be hard to differentiate between both roles as they may intercross on the project.

 The titles themselves don’t matter a lot.
-What is really important is that all employees should be aware of the duties the both specialists perform and what problems they are expected to solve.
+What is really important is that all employees should be aware of the duties both specialists perform and what problems they are expected to solve.